Concours des villes et villages fleuris: Principles

 At the beginning, the competition was about the aesthetics of green spaces and floral displays.
 Nowadays, it focuses more on general planning and how it improves the lives of local residents and the experience of visitors.

-Communes that apply for the label are first selected by their department which transmits the application to the regional council.
+Communes that apply for the label are first selected by their department which sends the application to the regional council.
 The latter attributes the lowest awards (1, 2 and 3 flowers).
 The best applications are then submitted to the national committee which can attribute the 4 flowers and extra awards.
 Boards of examiners are formed on departmental, regional and national levels.
 Their members are usually municipal councilors, municipal clerks, horticulturists, gardeners, landscape architects, tourist office officials and representatives of various associations.